PaulHosek/paulhosek.github.io/source/about/index.md

 $\sum_{i=1}^{N_t} Y_i$ compound Poisson jumps, moddeling rare but impactful events.

 Of course, I my efforts are not fully deterministic and we could add a lot more coefficients (volatility, frequency of success-influencing events etc).
 However, this is a model that is useful to me - which is what modelling is all about: usefulness.
-It keeps me motivated and abstracts the success from the effort, making me optimise for my drift coefficient, rather than an outcome outside my control.
+It keeps me motivated and abstracts the success from the effort, making me optimise for a high drift coefficient, rather than an outcome outside my control.
 Which is probabily the most techical description of a growth-mindset I could have given.

 ## Why